home-assistant/developers.home-assistant/docs/api/websocket.md

 }
 ```

-If the service supports providing return data, it will automatically be included in the `result`.
+The `result` of the call will always include a `response` to account for services that support responses.
+When a service that doesn't support responses is called, the value of `response` will be `null`.

 ## Fetching states